Corsair (character): Powers and abilities

-Corsair had no superhuman powers, though he was athletic for a man of his age.
-He was trained in basic hand-to-hand combat, as well as fencing skills and Shi'ar fighting techniques.
-He also had extensive knowledge of both terrestrial and Shi'ar weapons, and had exceptional piloting skills in both terrestrial and Shi'ar aircraft and spacecraft.
-He was usually armed with a saber-like Shi'ar blade, and utilized various Shi'ar weapons as needed which he carried in an extra-dimensional pocket, notable among which were twin energy blasters accessible by pressing the "jewels" on his gauntlets.
+Corsair has no superhuman powers, though he is athletic for a man of his age.
+He is trained in basic hand-to-hand combat, as well as fencing skills and Shi'ar fighting techniques.
+He also has extensive knowledge of both terrestrial and Shi'ar weapons and exceptional piloting skills in both terrestrial and Shi'ar aircraft and spacecraft.
+He is usually armed with a saber-like Shi'ar blade and utilizes various Shi'ar weapons as needed which he carries in an extra-dimensional pocket, notable among which are twin energy blasters accessible by pressing the "jewels" on his gauntlets.

 Other versions

 Age of Apocalypse

 In the harsh reality known as Age of Apocalypse, when the war against humanity by Apocalypse was just beginning, Major Christopher Summers wanted to stay and fight, but instead chose to fly his family to Canada to keep them safe.

 However, as he was flying his family to safety, their plane was attacked by an alien starship.
 Summers pushed his sons Alex and Scott out of the plane with their only parachute.
 He and his wife Katherine were then abducted by the Shi'ar, and Katherine was killed after the Shi'ar, who were implanted by Brood eggs, put her under severe experiments.
-Meanwhile, Alex and Scott were found and raised by Mr Sinister and eventually became Prelates under the rule of Apocalypse.
+Meanwhile, Alex and Scott were found and raised by Mister Sinister and eventually became Prelates under the rule of Apocalypse.

 Surrounded by prisoners from throughout the galaxy, Summers and his fellow prisoners bonded over their hate for the Shi'ar and formed the Starjammers.
 Summers eventually led a mutiny against his captors and for years the Starjammers tried to take their revenge on the Shi'ar, who were fighting a losing war of their own against the Brood.
 Summers apparently began to feel tired and left the Starjammers to return to Earth to reunite with his sons, however on his way, Christopher Summers tragically encountered the Brood once again and while he managed to escape he was implanted with a brood egg.
 As Summers crashlanded he was immediately captured by Apocalypse's forces.
 For five years, Hank McCoy studied him, trying to figure out his odd DNA.
-Mr Sinister kept Summers' presence on Earth hidden from his two sons.
+Mister Sinister kept Summers' presence on Earth hidden from his two sons.